Professor in Cultural Studies and Art Therapy

-I serve as module leader of 'Service & Practice Development' (the independent scholarship development module for the Doctor of Health & Social Care Practice, PrD) in which students select and refine their research methods, develop their research protocols and prepare for ethical clearance.
+I serve as module leader of 'Service and Practice Development' (the independent scholarship development module for the Doctor of Health and Social Care Practice, PrD) in which students select and refine their research methods, develop their research protocols and prepare for ethical clearance.
 I also contribute to the MA art therapy theory module, and the Independent Scholarship module of the MA in Art Therapy.

 Publication and Grant Reviewer